So, you are thinking about adopting a new family pet and you are curious if chinchillas make good pets or not.

 You would have to push them beyond an uncomfortable or scared point to reach the point where this would happen if I had to guess.

-I don’t know the exact specifics of what’s all required to perform this, but if you are the kind of person that likes this ability, chinchillas can undoubtedly offer this to you.
+I don’t know the exact specifics of what’s all required to perform this, but if you are the kind of person that likes this ability, chinchillas can undoubtedly offer this to you and make a great pet in this regard.

 A male and female chinchilla together will surely create baby chinchillas.

-That’s how my rescue began, and they have been running the rescue for over 10 years successfully and clearly breed some fantastic chinchillas.
+That’s how my chinchilla breeder began, and they have been running the rescue for over 10 years successfully and clearly breed some fantastic chinchillas.

 The fact that in most circumstances, they can bond and interact with other chinchillas adds another positive to my book for a reason chinchilla make great pets.